 Many people recommend using vinegar, baking soda, or hydrogen peroxide to remove poop stains.
 Although these may work, an enzyme cleaner is better.

-1. You should remove the bedding after sweeping up the majority of the feces.
+1.sweeping up the majority of the feces.

 2. Put the bed sheets and anything else that touched the poo in the washing machine.
 Wash on the warm cycle with baking soda or Oxiclean.
 In the event that you only have regular laundry detergent, you can add baking soda directly to the sheets.